 Instead of focusing on vanity metrics (such as registered users, likes, downloads, and page views) that do nothing for the bottom line, account-based marketing focuses on metrics that matter.
 You’ll gain insights into what’s happening within specific accounts at each stage of your funnel.
 Marketers can see where their efforts panned out, or where they can need to amend, adjust, or revise their account-based marketing tactics.

-Landing pages can be an extremely effective tool for your account-based marketing strategy, particularly if you combine landing page design best practices with account-based marketing best practices, including personalization and solving specific problems.
+post-click landing pages can be an extremely effective tool for your account-based marketing strategy, particularly if you combine post-click landing page design best practices with account-based marketing best practices, including personalization and solving specific problems.

 One of the top account-based marketing tactics is personalization, which you can do by gathering insights on the key players in your target account and then using those insights.